Creating a Table of Contents

 At the top of this tab, you can see how your table of contents will print in the “Print Preview” section.
 Below that, you have options for changing the appearance of the printed version of your table of contents.
 If you don’t want to print page numbers, then click the “Show page numbers” checkbox in order to clear the check from the box.
 Also, page numbers, if selected, will default to being right-aligned.
 You can clear the check from the “Right align page numbers” checkbox in order to print the page number immediately after the chapter title.
 You can then select the desired style of leader tab to connect the chapter titles to the page numbers from the “Tab leader:” drop-down.

-You can also see how your table of contents would appear if published as a web page in the “Web Preview” section.
+To see how your table of contents would appear if published as a web page, look in the “Web Preview” section.
 If you do not want the titles to appear as hyperlinks in the web page, then you can clear the check from the “Use hyperlinks instead of page numbers” checkbox.

 In the “General” section, you can alter the general settings of the table of contents.
 You can select a different general format for your table of contents by selecting a different choice from the “Formats:” drop-down.
 If you need to display more than three levels within your table of contents, you can use the “Show levels:” spinner box to enter the number of subordinated levels to display within your table of contents.
 Note, however, that in addition to changing the levels to display in the table of the contents here, you will also need to format those titles within your document using the additional subordinate heading styles, such as “Heading 4,” Heading 5,” and so on, before they will appear in your table of contents.